-However, our trade will be closed at 1.1285 as this is where the trailing stop was positioned protecting much of our open profits.
+However, our trade will be closed at 1.1285.
+This is where the trailing stop was positioned protecting much of our open profits.

-Let’s take a look at how to set a trailing stop at UK spread betting provider IG Group.
+Let’s take a look at how to set a trailing stop-limit at the UK spread betting provider IG Group.

-A trailing stop limit is an order that allows traders to set a limit to their losses while allowing them to reap maximum profits from their trades.
-A trailing stop limit moves with the price when the market is moving in your favour, hence, locking in your gains.
+A trailing stop-limit is an order that allows traders to set a limit to their losses while enabling them to reap maximum profits from their trades.
+A trailing stop-limit moves with the price when the market moves in your favour, hence, locking in your gains.

-A trailing stop loss order is a market order that instructs your broker to close the trade once price hits the specified level.
-However, a trailing stop limit order instructs the broker to close your position at the specified price, or at a better price.
-A trailing stop limit ensures that you get the price you requested or better unlike a trailing stop loss order, which could be filled at a worse price than expected.
+A trailing stop-loss order is a market order that instructs your broker to close the trade once the price hits the specified level.
+However, a trailing stop-limit order requires the broker to close your position at the fixed price or better.
+A trailing stop-limit ensures that you get the price you requested or better, unlike a trailing stop-loss order, which could be filled at a worse price than you wanted.

 So, we now have an understanding of:

-Using a trailing stop loss order in your trading is an excellent way to ensure that you reap the maximum profits from a trend while protecting your gains.
-The fact that a trailing stop loss order moves when the price moves in your favour while remaining fixed when the price reverses virtually eliminates the chances of having a profitable trade turn into a loser.
+Using a trailing stop-loss order strategy in your trading is an excellent way to ensure that you reap the maximum profits from a trend while protecting your gains.
+The fact that a trailing stop-loss order moves when the price moves in your favour while remaining fixed when the price reverses virtually eliminates the risk of having a profitable trade turn into a loser.